KxSystems/docs/docs/ml/automl/adv/params.md

 1. kdb+ dictionary outlining the changes to default behaviour that are to be made
 2. The path to a flat file containing more human readable updates to the parameter set.

-Given that both options allow for the same modifications to be made the full list of parameters which can be modified is outlined first and the implementation of each is described at the end of this page.
+Given that both options allow for the same modifications to be made, the full list of parameters which can be modified is outlined first and the implementation of each is described at the end of this page.

 ## Advanced parameters